getsentry/sentry-docs/docs/learn/quotas.rst

 --------------------

-In some cases the data you're receiving in Sentry is hard to filter, or you simply don't have the ability to update the client's application to apply the filters.
+In some cases the data you're receiving in Sentry is hard to filter, or you simply don't have the ability to update the SDK's application to apply the filters.
 Due to this Sentry provides several ways to filter data server-side, which will also apply before any rate limits are checked.